brandon-rich-aws-deployment-course/my_art_gallery/README.md

 If you have multiple EB environments, remember to include the name of your environment with `-e <environment_name>`.

-# Building and Running Locally with Docker
+# Building and Running the Production App Locally with Docker

 Make sure you are running docker on your machine, then..